sarabakhit/ict302-2/content/posts/bakhit-post.md

 At UKY, students and employees who drive daily carry the same financial burden as those who rarely use their permits.
 We want to present an ICT based solution that can improve fairness in the lives of those who are apart of the university.

 ---

-*This initiative is presented for academic and proposal purposes as part of a University of Kentucky ICT course.*